Q1 What is the difference between using the SDK and OSC for integration?

 The Android and iOS SDKs provide a built-in panoramic player.
 The desktop SDK only supports retrieving panoramic video streams and does not include player functionality.
 Users need to install a panoramic player through public channels and adopt the desired rendering methods for flat outputs, such as panoramic equirectangular projections (refer to Insta360 Studio).

-Q22 How to set the X5 and X4 to Android mode?
+Q22 How to set X5, X4, and X4 Air to Android mode?

 Q23 Why can't I switch to Android mode?